 As a developer I worked in a range of places that dealt with the impacts of modern technology in our lives including "software houses", government’s culture department, projection mapping art collective and running my own startup.
 I also became a Science Hack Day Ambassador!

 In 2014, I moved to Sweden where I worked as a creative technologist in a digital agency, as a consultant for a strategic design firm and first got involved with a non profit organisation called Kids Hack Day.
 While volunteering at Kids Hack Day I had the pleasure to develop some of the features of Strawbees and Quirkbot, toys designed to engage kids in perceiving that we can interact with technology in a more creative and active way, rather than passively consuming it.

 In 2019 I went back to work (and play) with my beloved friends at Strawbees where I play different roles developing software and content with educational focus.

-I'm actively looking for new work related opportunities, meaningful collaborations and learning experiences.
+I'm actively looking for new, meaningful collaboration opportunities, connections and learning experiences.